dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb/Readme.md

 You will create an application detection rule with a web application configuration base on the `DomainName`.
-This web application will be automatically tagged with these 2 tags `app` and `env`
+This web application will be automatically named with that `app` - `DomainName` - `env`
+Add in the Auto Tag the rules :
+ - Tag `app` : Application name starts with 'app -'
+ - Tag `env` : Application name ends with '- env'

 By default the Session Replay : `ReplayPerc`= 10 %
 On prerequisit, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)